Resident Membership Benefits

 To share your experience, complete these steps:

-2. Briefly answer the following questions:
+Or answer the following questions:

-- What is your name?
+• What is your name?

-Send a resident tip
+Send resident tips

 Showcase your program

-Capture residency lifestyle at your program and share it on ROAAOMS social media!
+Capture residency lifestyle at your program and share it on ROAAOMS social media.
 To feature your program, send recent photos of residents, faculty and staff and share the following information:

-- Unique facts about your program
+• Unique facts about your program

-- Recent accomplishments or historical achievements
+• Recent accomplishments or historical achievements

-- Anything else you’d like to share
+• Anything else you would like to share

 The pictured program and residents need to complete a consent form.
-All materials can be emailed to advancededucation@aaoms.org.